truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 $scope.set("root:transform-rotate", 45);
 $scope.UnblockAddUndo();
 ```
-###_UnblockAddUndo_ ![Method][meth]
+###_BlockNextAddUndo_ ![Method][meth]
-If one have a long range of slot or Webble operation one does not want to be a part of the undo stack then set this to true just before starting the process and then later call the unblock method to return to normal mode again.
-Basically not used outside the core but available if ever reasons arise.
+If a Webble wishes to perform a Webble operation or slot-set one does not want to be a part of the undo stack, then call this method (without any parameters) just after calling the slot set or operation call, and the wish will be granted. (also works the other way around if one wishes to make the platform forget about the previous operation before the new one, but then the method is called before any Webble operation).

-####UnblockAddUndo()
+####BlockNextAddUndo()

 * **Parameters:**
     * None